 A DUI case is the same as any other criminal case.

 If the consequences were not so serious this would be humorous.
-A judge recently said "A DUI case is one of the most difficult cases to try, more difficult than most murder cases."
+A judge recently said, "A DUI case is one of the most difficult cases to try, more difficult than most murder cases."
 In many areas, the courts handle DUI cases differently from other offenses.
 For example, in a murder case, the defense lawyer will order an independent analysis of ballistics tests, blood spatter patterns, fingerprints, and other physical evidence.
 This is not true in a drunk driving case.
 Tennessee law does not require an officer taking a breath test to capture a sample of the breath so it can be analyzed independently at a later date, even though the machines can seal samples at a minimal cost.
-The U.S. Supreme Court has said that it is perfectly acceptable that such critical evidence be destroyed.
+The U.S. Supreme Court has said that it is perfectly acceptable that such critical evidence is destroyed.

-In the judicial system DUIs are special.
+In the judicial system, DUIs are special.
 Yes, different rules apply to a DUI case.
 In a run of the mill criminal case, you would be allowed to view and test the evidence against you.
 If blood were involved you could have it tested also.
 In most DUI cases the evidence consists of a breath test which produces a number printed on a piece of paper.
-In Tennessee your breath is not saved for additional testing.
+In Tennessee, your breath is not saved for additional testing.
 The machine ECIR II could be equipped for a minimal cost but the state has chosen not to.
 The courts have said not a big issue, it is DUI evidence and we will ignore that evidence was destroyed.

 If you were arrested, you must be guilty.